jsuh0020/cse15l-lab-reports/lab4.md

 ![Image](/lab4_images/lab4_1.png)

 Keys pressed: `ssh j4suh@ieng6.ucsd.edu<ENTER>`.
-This command is meant to log me into ieng6 using the key that we made in a previous lab, and enter ran the command.
+This command is meant to log me into ieng6 using the ssh key that we made in a previous lab, and enter ran the command.

 ## Step 5 - Cloning the repository